Equivariant Spectral Flow and Equivariant $\eta$-invariants on Manifolds With Boundary: Equivariant -invariants

-\end{theorem} \begin{proof} Note that our definition of equivariant spectral flow are based on the approach of Phillips \cite{phillips96self}, which is another approach to that of Atiyah in \cite{atiyah1976spectral3}.
-This coincides with the context that Getzler is working on, c.f. \cite[Definition 2.3]{getzler1993odd}.
+\begin{proof} Note that our definition of equivariant spectral flow are based on the approach of Phillips \cite{22}, which is another approach to that of \cite{3}.
+This coincides with the context that Getzler is working on, cf. \cite[Definition 2.3]{13}.
 Hence, the equivariant notion in Definition~\ref{equivspecflowdef} extends to Getzler's setting.
 In the following we only highlight the relevant changes to Getzler's setting without reciting all details.
 For $h \in H,$ consider the associated equivariant one-form

 for some self-adjoint bounded linear operator $X$ on $\cH'=L^2(H,\cH).$ Then, $\alpha^h_\epsilon$ has locally bounded first derivatives and is closed ($d\alpha^h_\epsilon=0)$.
-Moreover, $d\eta_{h,\epsilon}(D_P)$ can be derived to be $2\alpha^h_\epsilon$ on $\Phi_0=\{D\:|\: \dim \ker(D)=0\}.$ Then, the integral $\int d\eta_{h,\epsilon}$ is invariant under isotopies of the smooth paths $D(t).$ In particular, there is an isotopy from $D_P(t)$ to a path transversal to $\Phi_1=\{D\:|\: \dim \ker(D)=1\},$ so we may assume that $D_P(t)$ is transversal to $\Phi_1.$ Let $\{t_i\}^k_{i=1}$ be the ordered sequence of points in the open interval $(0,1)$ for which $D_P(t)$ intersects $\Phi_1.$ By \cite[Proposition 2.5]{getzler1993odd}, $(D_P(t))^*\eta_{h,\epsilon}$ is a smooth function in $t \in [0,1]$ except at the points $t_i.$ With the truncated $\eta-$function that changes signs across the $x-$axis, we have
+Moreover, $d\eta_{h,\epsilon}(D_P)$ can be derived to be $2\alpha^h_\epsilon$ on $\Phi_0=\{D\:|\: \dim \ker(D)=0\}.$ Then, the integral $\int d\eta_{h,\epsilon}$ is invariant under isotopies of the smooth paths $D(t).$ In particular, there is an isotopy from $D_P(t)$ to a path transversal to $\Phi_1=\{D\:|\: \dim \ker(D)=1\},$ so we may assume that $D_P(t)$ is transversal to $\Phi_1.$ Let $\{t_i\}^k_{i=1}$ be the ordered sequence of points in the open interval $(0,1)$ for which $D_P(t)$ intersects $\Phi_1.$ By \cite[Proposition 2.5]{13}, $(D_P(t))^*\eta_{h,\epsilon}$ is a smooth function in $t \in [0,1]$ except at the points $t_i.$ With the truncated $\eta-$function that changes signs across the $x-$axis, we have

 where the second line follows from the Fundamental Theorem of Calculus.
 From Definition~\ref{equiveta1}, for some $\epsilon>0,$ we can rewrite the equivariant $\eta$-function $\eta_h(D_P(t),s)$ as

 for $\Re(s)$ sufficiently large.
 Here, $\eta_{h,\geq\epsilon}$ is the truncated $\eta$-invariant from \eqref{eq:truncatedeta}.
 Note that over $(-\epsilon,\epsilon)$ the $\eta$-invariant takes the form